 Within industry, promotion lies in gaining experience of a range of projects, developing expertise and contacts, and taking on greater responsibilities.
 You will need to manage larger and higher-profile projects and supervise other members of staff.
 There may be the chance to move into training and staff development.

-There are opportunities for self-employment once a technical specialism and a network of contacts has been established.
+There are opportunities for self-employment once you have established yourself in a technical specialism and have developed a network of contacts.
 This usually involves working on one idea and taking it through to development and testing before selling it.
 This is not usually possible without substantial experience.